 I’m a Professor and Royal Society University Research Fellow at UCL.

 I'm also deputy director of the Cosmoparticle Initiative.
 Previously I held fellowships in Oxford and Cambridge.
 I currently teach fourth year cosmology at UCL and am also highly active in public engagement.
-And I'm the author of some widely used scientific software.
+And I'm the lead author of some widely used scientific software.
 You can download my CV here.